ktrnthsnr/Budget-Tracker/README.md

 * Task focuses on allowing for mobile application offline functionality.
 A user will be able to add expenses and deposits to their budget with or without an internet connection.
 If a user were to start a transaction offline, the transaction would complete once back online.
 * This application utilizes progressive web application (PWA) technology, allowing for offline functionality, to include
     * Webpack and manifest which are bundles and JSON files that can installed on a mobile phone's homescreen without requiring an app store
-    * IndexedDB and a service worker used to manage offline functionality and persistence
+    * IndexedDB and a service worker are used to manage offline access and functionality by caching assets
 * The web application is deployed to and hosted on Heroku, serving the backend Moongoose\MongoDB through mLab add-on.

 ## Technology